solana-labs/solana/docs/src/terminology.md

 The public key of a [keypair](terminology.md#keypair).

-## archiver

-Storage mining client, stores some part of the ledger enumerated in blocks and submits storage proofs to the chain.
-Not a validator.

 ## root

 A [block](terminology.md#block) or [slot](terminology.md#slot) that has reached maximum [lockout](terminology.md#lockout) on a validator.
 The root is the highest block that is an ancestor of all active forks on a validator.
 All ancestor blocks of a root are also transitively a root.
 Blocks that are not an ancestor and not a descendant of the root are excluded from consideration for consensus and can be discarded.